-As Canada seeks to grow and develop its economy and economic stature, the Closer Economic Relations Trade Agreement (CER) would provide an ideal trading platform for tariff-free commodities and services as the CER is a long-time functioning trade arrangement that has proven to be advantageous for both economies of Australia and New Zealand.
+As New Zealand seeks to grow and develop its economy and economic stature, the Closer Economic Relations Trade Agreement (CER) would provide an ideal trading platform for tariff-free commodities and services as the CER is a long-time functioning trade arrangement that has proven to be advantageous for both economies of New Zealand and Australia.

-Unlike other trading platforms around the world, free trade with Australia, New Zealand and the United Kingdom through a multilateral arrangement would offer significantly less challenges for the Canadian government.
+Unlike other trading platforms around the world, free trade with Canada, Australia and the United Kingdom through a multilateral arrangement would offer significantly less challenges for the New Zealand government.
 The numerous issues of negotiating trading relationships with China, Russia, Japan and even the European Union can be (and have been) overcome, but are/were many.
-Each have different goals and trading priorities from those of Canada's as well as different legal, constitutional, cultural and linguistic challenges which affect negotiations and trading priorities in a multitude of ways.
-This has been evidenced by the Comprehensive Economic and Trade Agreement signed with the European Union which took eight years to negotiate and incurred multiple challenges from regional political entities.
+Each have different goals and trading priorities from those of New Zealand's as well as different legal, constitutional, cultural and linguistic challenges which affect negotiations and trading priorities in a multitude of ways.
+This has been evidenced by the Comprehensive Economic and Trade Agreement signed between Canada and the European Union which took eight years to negotiate and incurred multiple challenges from regional political entities.

-However, with the United Kingdom and Canada signing accession agreements to the CER, such challenges are non-existant.
-With shared cultural, linguistic and historical bonds through the Commonwealth, each of our four countries operate analogous legal, business and social systems that would allow trade relations to flourish and be incorporated with ease.
+However, with the United Kingdom and Canada signing accession agreements to the CER, such challenges are non-existent.
+With shared cultural, linguistic and historical bonds through the Commonwealth, each of the four countries operate analogous legal, business and social systems that would allow trade relations to flourish and be incorporated with ease.

-Mutual regulatory recognition, as seen between Australia and New Zealand, would be just as straightforward for the United Kingdom and Canada as our citizens enjoy roughly similar rates of GDP per capita, inflation, taxation and unemployment, and would face few hurdles with economic assimilation due to such similarities.
+Mutual regulatory recognition, as seen between New Zealand and Australia, would be just as straightforward for the United Kingdom and Canada as their citizens enjoy roughly similar rates of GDP per capita, inflation, taxation and unemployment rates, and would face few hurdles with economic assimilation due to such similarities.

-While the United States, the European Union and China can all make valuable trading partners for Canada, the Canadian government does risk being over-matched given the competitive economic nature and political prowess of each when negotiating.
-However, through mutual cooperation of the CANZUK countries by exploiting our natural affinities and high-value commodities, Canada would be part of a stronger alliance that would allow the Canadian government to advance its own values and agendas compared to acting alone.
+While the United States, the European Union and China can all make valuable trading partners for New Zealand, the New Zealand government does risk being overmatched given the competitive economic nature and political prowess of each.
+However, through mutual cooperation with Canada, Australia and the United Kingdom, New Zealand would be part of a stronger alliance that would allow the New Zealand government to advance its own values and agendas compared to acting alone.